Quasi-T\"oplitz functions in KAM theorem: Introduction

 Equation \eqref{equ} is a well known model for the natural NLS, in which the Fourier multiplier is substituted by a multiplicative potential $V$.
-Existence and stability of quasi--periodic solutions via a KAM algorithm was proved in \cite{EK} for the more general case where $f(y)$ is substituted with $f(y,x)$, $x\in \T^d$.
-With respect to that paper we strongly exploit the fact that equation has the total momentum $M=\int_{\T^d}\bar u \nabla u $ as an integral of motion, this induces some significant simplifications which we think are interesting.
-Our dynamic result is \begin{Theorem} There exists a positive-measure Cantor set $\mathcal C$ such that for any $\xi=(\xi_1,\cdots,\xi_b)\in\mathcal C$, the above nonlinear Schr\"{o}dinger equation $(\ref{equ})$ admits a linearly stable small--amplitude quasi-periodic solution. \end{Theorem} Before giving a more detailed comparison let us make a brief excursus on the literature on quasi--periodic solutions for PDEs on $\T^d$ and on the general strategy of a KAM algorithm.
+Existence and stability of quasi--periodic solutions of \eqref{equ} via a KAM algorithm was proved in \cite{EK} for the more general case where $f(y)$ is substituted with $f(y,x)$, $x\in \T^d$.
+With respect to that paper we use a different approach to prove measure estimates, based essentially on two ingredients: the fact that the equation has the total momentum $M=\int_{\T^d}\bar u \nabla u $ as an integral of motion, and the use of the properties of the quasi-T\"oplitz functions.
+These two ideas induce some significant simplifications which we think are interesting, in particular the conservation of momentum enables us to prove a stronger result, namely our solutions are analytic while in \cite{EK} only Gevrey class is proven.
+Our dynamical result for the NLS \eqref{equ} is \begin{Theorem} There exists a positive-measure Cantor set $\mathcal C$ such that for any $\xi=(\xi_1,\cdots,\xi_b)\in\mathcal C$, the nonlinear Schr\"{o}dinger equation $(\ref{equ})$ admits small amplitude analytic quasi-periodic solutions.
+The solutions are linearly stable and we give a reducible normal form close to them. \end{Theorem}

+This is obtained by proving that the NLS Hamiltonian fits the hypotheses of an abstract KAM theorem, see Theorem \ref{KAM}.

+Before describing our results and techniques more in detail, let us make a very brief excursus on the literature on quasi--periodic solutions for PDEs on $\T^d$ and on the general strategy of a KAM algorithm.